Planting guidelines on how to plant all the water depths in your pond to create a balanced wildlife habitat:

 Surface cover plants:

 You need to aim for 60% of your water surface area covered by plants – either waterlily or surface cover plants.
-(Look at the ultimate spread of each category of waterlily to find the most suitable for your size of pond and supplement their spread in the short term using floating surface cover plants and rafting plants)
+(Look at the ultimate spread of each category of waterlily to find the most suitable for your size of pond and supplement their spread in the short term using rafting plants)

 Emergent marginal pond shelf plants:

 Then choose emergent pond plants for the shelf areas at a rate of 1×1 litre basket per linear foot of shelf space.
-The wider the shelf the more plants you will need and the more natural the finished look as you can group the plants in clusters.
+The wider the shelf the more plants you will need and the more natural the finished look as you can group the plant baskets in clusters.

 For a larger pond buy 3 of a kind of each plant and a contour mesh basket and put all 3 in the contour together.
 Fill the remaining space with gravel and you have an instant clump effect and weight at the base to help keep tall plants upright.
 See the Tips and Advice page.

 Our planting schemes provide a ‘one click solution’ to create a a balanced wildlife habitat.
 We put together a combination of plants to suit your pond size and can tailor this to ‘Mainly British Native plants’ or a selection from ‘Any plant on the website’.

 Pond plant scale and size?